arktrail/Dorothy-Ymir/README.md

 Step 3: We further preprocess the data into a format that can be used by the machine learning libraries.
 This can be done by running the file [data_preprocess/create_training_data.py](https://github.com/yyn19951228/Dorothy-Ymir/blob/master/data_preprocess/create_training_data.py).
 Note that the file takes 6 arguments:
 * input directory
 * output directory
-* text field: 'title', 'abstraction', 'claims', 'brief_summary', 'description'
+* text field: 'title', 'abstraction', 'claims', 'brief_summary' ('description' is too large to include)
 * level name: 'section', 'class', 'subclass', 'main_group', 'subgroup'
 * whether to remove stop words: True means remove stop words
 * whether to follow fasttext format: True means FastText format, False means Tecent format